AikidoSec/firewall-node/docs/idor-protection.md

 <summary>Missing tenant ID</summary>

 ```
-Zen IDOR protection: setTenantId() was not called for this request (use runWithTenant(...) for background work).
-A tenant ID is required for every query.
+Zen IDOR protection: query on table 'orders' requires a tenant ID, but setTenantId() was not called (use runWithTenant(...) for background work)
 ```

 Inside a request, call `setTenantId` before running queries.
 For background work, wrap it in `runWithTenant`.
 This one only fires for queries outside a request when `requireTenantId` is on.

+> Queries that only touch excluded tables never trigger this check, even without a tenant set.

 </details>